datafilter/clia/README.md

 ## parsing

- * When a key-value option is stated more than once, the last value is used assigned
 * If a `--` is encountered, it is ignored.
 All subsequent inputs are treated as arguments.

-## errors are thrown for:
+## output

+* When a key-value option is stated more than once, all values are saved under `args`.

+* The `arg` object returns the first `args` if there are any

+## edge cases

 * `__proto__`  to prevent prototype pollution
 * key-value pair with missing value, eg: `--store=`